Description

 Ready-to-Go Lessons

-TechnoArcade includes a digital Teacher Guide and Student Workbook with easy to follow instructions.
-Worksheets may be printed or used in PDF format.
+TechnoArcade includes a digital Teacher Guide featuring easy to follow instructions.
 Assessment tools include a marking sheet, quizzes, and a skill checklist.
+Let the coding begin!

 Optional Scratch Coding Lessons for Kids